 You’ve heard of U.S. military drones spying on and killing people overseas.
 That could happen here in our hometown, so let’s stop it before it starts.
 There is precedent.
 On March 18, 2013, in Seattle, Washington, Mayor Mike McGinn ordered the city police department to scrap plans it had to roll out drones, and instead to focus its resources on public safety and the community building work that is the city’s priority.
 In Charlottesville, Virginia a version of the resolution presented below, calling for a moratorium on drones in Charlottesville, was passed on February 4, 2013.

-Let us join other cities and persuade our City Council to pass a resolution banning the use of drones in New York City.
+Let us join other cities and persuade our City Council to pass a resolution banning the use of weaponized and surveillance drones in New York City.
 The Granny Peace has spoken with a representative in every New York City Council Member’s office about the resolution.
 Most often we spoke with the legislative director.
 Next we sent this resolution to all New York City Council Representatives and also to a staff member.

-Keep New York City Drone-Free
+Keep New York City Free of Weaponized and Surveillance Drones

 A Resolution by David Swanson